Raheem Mostert: Philadelphia Eagles

-After going undrafted during the 2015 NFL Draft, Mostert signed as an undrafted free agent with the Philadelphia Eagles.
-Mostert had an excellent preseason; between his 157 rushing yards and 191 receiving yards, totaling for 351 yards, Mostert led the NFL in yards from the line of scrimmage in the preseason.
+After going undrafted during the 2015 NFL draft, Mostert signed as an undrafted free agent with the Philadelphia Eagles.
+He had an excellent preseason; between his 157 rushing yards and 191 receiving yards, totaling for 348 yards, Mostert led the NFL in yards from the line of scrimmage in the preseason.
 He also added in five kick returns for 162 yards.
-Despite this effort, Mostert was ultimately cut on September 4, 2015, in preparation for the Eagles having to cut their roster down to 53, but he was signed to the Eagles’ practice squad two days later.
+Despite this effort, Mostert was ultimately cut on September 4 in preparation for the Eagles having to cut their roster down to 53, but he was signed to the practice squad two days later.

-Miami Dolphins
+Miami Dolphins (first stint)

-On September 14, 2015, the Miami Dolphins signed Mostert off the Eagles practice squad.
-He returned two kicks for 57 yards for the Dolphins during a Week 2 23-20 road loss to the Jacksonville Jaguars.
-On October 13, 2015, Mostert was released by the Dolphins in hopes of moving him down to practice squad.
+On September 14, 2015, the Miami Dolphins signed Mostert off the Eagles' practice squad.
+He returned two kicks for 57 yards for the Dolphins during a Week 2 23–20 road loss to the Jacksonville Jaguars.

+On October 13, Mostert was released by the Dolphins in hopes of moving him down to practice squad.

 Baltimore Ravens

-On October 14, 2015, Mostert was signed by the Baltimore Ravens after losing third-string running back, Lorenzo Taliaferro to a season-ending foot injury.
+On October 14, 2015, Mostert was signed by the Baltimore Ravens after third-string running back Lorenzo Taliaferro suffered a season-ending foot injury.
 Mostert returned five kicks for 164 yards in seven games with the Ravens.

-On December 15, 2015, he was cut by the Ravens in hopes of putting him on practice squad; however, Mostert did not clear waivers and was placed on the Browns 53-man roster.
+On December 15, he was cut by the Ravens in hopes of putting him on practice squad, but Mostert did not clear waivers and was placed on the Browns' 53-man roster.

 Cleveland Browns

 On December 16, 2015, Mostert was claimed off waivers by the Cleveland Browns.
 He was named the starting kick returner for the Browns' final three games and returned 12 kicks for 309 yards.

 Mostert signed the Browns' one-year tender offer on March 7, 2016.
-On September 4, 2016, he was waived by the Browns to make room for players claimed off waivers.
+On September 4, he was waived by the Browns to make room for players claimed off waivers.

 New York Jets

-On September 6, 2016, Mostert was signed to the New York Jets practice squad, but was released six days later.
+On September 6, 2016, Mostert was signed to the New York Jets' practice squad, but was released six days later.

 Chicago Bears

-On September 13, 2016, Mostert was signed to the Bears' practice squad.
-On September 21, he was elevated to the active roster.
+On September 13, 2016, Mostert was signed to the Chicago Bears' practice squad.
+Eight days later, he was elevated to the active roster.
 Mostert appeared in two games with the Bears in the 2016 season.

-He was released on October 3, 2016, and re-signed to the practice squad the next day.
-Mostert was released by the Bears on November 24, 2016.
+Mostert was released on October 3, but was re-signed to the practice squad the next day.
+He was released again on November 24.

 San Francisco 49ers

 2016 season

-On November 28, 2016, Mostert was signed to the 49ers' practice squad.
-He was promoted to the active roster on December 31, 2016.
-Mostert played in the regular-season finale against the Seattle Seahawks, which the 49ers narrowly lost by a score of 25-23.

-Mostert finished the 2016 season with 68 return yards and a six-yard carry.
+On November 28, 2016, Mostert was signed to the San Francisco 49ers' practice squad.
+He was promoted to the active roster on December 31.
+Mostert played in the regular-season finale against the Seattle Seahawks and finished the narrow 25–23 loss with 68 return yards and a six-yard carry.

 2017 season

-On November 29, 2017, Mostert was placed on injured reserve.
-He finished the 2017 season with six carries for 30 rushing yards and 83 return yards in 11 games.
+On November 27, 2017, head coach Kyle Shanahan announced that Mostert was going to placed on injured reserve with an MCL sprain.
+He finished the 2017 season with six carries for 30 yards and 83 return yards in 11 games.